JulePralle/SDC_Term1_Project3_BehavioralCloning/writeup_template.md

 |:--------:|:------------:|:------------:|
 |![alt text][image1]| ![alt text][image2]| ![alt text][image3]|

 The three images have all the same steering angle, which means that the model would learn to steer to the right or left when looking at an right or left image to recover to the center.
-To prevent this, I will add or substract an correction value to steering angle.
+To prevent this, I will add or substract an correction value of 0.25 to steering angle.

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.